cpouchon/ORTHOSKIM/README.md

 ORTHOSKIM generates also a `/Working_directory/Mapping/` subdirectory, including the *gff* output tables for each library used for the capture but also the list of contigs for which targeted sequences were captured in case the user prefers to use the contig sequences directly (*e.g.* *Mapping/mitochondrion/library_name.cont_mtdna.log*).

 ### 3.4.
 Alignment of taxa

-ORTHOSKIM provides a mode to align each captured sequences across the libraries by using the `-m alignment` mode and by choosing which sequences and taxa to align.
+ORTHOSKIM provides a mode to align each captured sequence across the libraries by using the `-m alignment` mode and by choosing which sequences and taxa to align.
 Alignments can be filtered using [TRIMAL](http://TRIMAL.cgenomics.org/) if the option is chosen by users (*on/off* at line 58 of the config file).
-In addition, users has to choose which libraries will be aligned (list of libraries stated in l.
+In addition, users have to choose which libraries will be aligned (list of libraries stated in l.
 58 of the config file).

 We also developed an optional mode to identify and remove putative paralogous sequences using a sliding window approach (*on/off* at line 61 of the config file).
 To do this, for each gene, a simple consensus sequence is first created at the genus and the family level.
 Each sequence is next compared to the genus-level consensus within the sliding window and removed if the amount of polymorphic sites exceeds the given level.
 A minimal number of taxa is also required to generate the consensus sequences.
-If there is not enough sequences to get a genus-level consensus, each sequence is compared to the family-level consensus.
+If there are not enough sequences to get a genus-level consensus, each sequence is compared to the family-level consensus.
 The sliding window length and the maximum number of variable sites within this window can be modified at both genus and family levels.

 An option can be used to export the produced consensus sequences at this step (*on/off* l.68).
 These sequences may thus be used in reads mapping pipelines.

 `>` **list of commands**